Episode 74: Sept.24, 2017

 Best-selling author Jeff Goins’s most recent book is “Real Artists Don’t Starve.”

-You’ll learn how Goins dismantled the myths about starving artists by painstakingly researching artists including Michelangelo, Gertrude Stein, Picasso, and Twyla Tharp.
+In this podcast you’ll learn how Goins dismantled the myths about what it takes to succeed by examining research about artists including Michelangelo, Gertrude Stein, Picasso, and Twyla Tharp.

 If you’re a writer, actor, musician, director, comedian, visual artist or any kind of creator you’ll enjoy the findings from Goin’s research, like why working alone can be a barrier to success or how thriving artists aren’t reluctant to borrow from their influencers and how to effectively manage your time by saying “no” to short term projects so that you can achieve your long term goals.